Amy Hardcastle: Representative

 Hardcastle was first selected for the England national team in 2009 and played in both the 2013 and 2017 World Cup competitions.

-As of March 2022 Hardcastle has made 19 appearances for the national side, scoring 18 tries.
+Hardcastle announced her retirement from international competition in September 2026 having made 29 appearances for England, scoring 30 tries.

 Hardcastle has also represented Yorkshire in Origin Series matches against Lancashire.

 Personal life

 Away from rugby league, Hardcastle is a healthcare assistant in the accident & emergency department at the Royal Halifax Infirmary.